arch1703/rob6323_go2_project/README.md

 - Explicitly registered the contact sensor with the scene.

 **Why**
 - Ensures contact force data is correctly updated and accessible for reward computation and termination checks.
-Without explicitly registering the sensor, contact-based rewards and terminations may use stale or missing data.
+Without explicitly registering the sensor, contact based rewards and terminations may use stale or missing data.

 **Where**
 - `rob6323_go2_env.py`: `_setup_scene`